 SEAB welcomed STFC’s updated proposal to initiate a pilot Centre for Doctoral Training in data intensive science.

-The Skills and Engagement Advisory Board (SEAB) met on the 22nd April at the Sci-Tech Daresbury Campus.
+The Skills and Engagement Advisory Board (SEAB) met on 22 April at the Sci-Tech Daresbury Campus.

 SEAB were reminded that the call for nominations of new Board members was open until 29th April, and members were asked to publicise this opportunity.